appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 Error: INSTALLATION FAILED: execution error at (appsmith/templates/import.yaml:8:4): We Recommend enabling mongo if autoscaling is enabled
 ```

-If either of the two scenarios fail then the helm installation fails with error as follows.
+If either of the two scenarios fail then the helm installation fails with error as mentioned above.

 ### Create a shared file system